Domenic-MZS/Essential-ARscape/docs/README.md

 - and many other applications...

 ## Why is it so important?
 The Extended Reality (XR) offers a more engaging and immersive experience, enabling users to interact with digital content in a natural and intuitive way.
-Allowing customization, and tailoring experiences to individual preferences or needs in a diverse set of [applications](docs/README.md#Extended%20Reality%20Applications%20for%20Business).
+Allowing customization, and tailoring experiences to individual preferences or needs in a diverse set of [applications](/docs/README.md#Extended%20Reality%20Applications%20for%20Business).

 Furthermore, as the XR technology evolves, it opens up possibilities for innovative applications yet to be explored, and combined with [artificial intelligence](https://www.ibm.com/topics/artificial-intelligence) and the [Internet of Things (Iot)](https://www.ibm.com/topics/internet-of-things) can revolutionize how we interact with technology.

 It highly improves the [accessibility  for people with disabilities](https://xraccess.org/), offering new ways to interact with the world, and it has the potential to connect people globally in more immersive ways, transcending the physical boundaries.

-- [v] Enhances the employees training outcomes (soft and hard skills)
-- [v] Reduce costs by increasing efficiency in operations
-- [v] Improves and modernizes the customers experience
+✅  Enhances the employees training outcomes (soft and hard skills) ✅  Reduce costs by increasing efficiency in operations ✅  Improves and modernizes the customers experience
-- [v] Increases the brand status from the competency
+✅  Increases the brand status from the competency

 > [!tip]
 > Overall, XR's importance lies in its ability to transform various industries, enhance user experiences, and pave the way for innovative advancements in technology and human interaction.